sirily11/363-project/readme.md

 ## Installation

+### Important
+Now you can use the latest GUI to start up the docket.
+Just click on the RunDocker.jar, then follow the instructions, the environment will be automatically set up for you.

 ### Step one

 clone this repostory and then open a terminal in the project folder.
 If you on windows, first insider the folder, then shift + right click, open a power shell.
 If you on Mac OS, right click the project, select service, open a terminal.